LVIInoct/C-projects/README.md

-# c-practice
+# C-projects
-C practice outside any courses, separated with their own respective README.mds.
+C projects self-driven/outside any courses, separated with their own respective README.mds.